AlejandroHiroshima/data_modeling/yh_labb/Uppgift_0/uppgift_0.md

 - An Education manager can work at one and only one School, a School has zero or several Education managers
 - An Education manager has one and only one streetaddress, a streetaddress can have zero or many education managers
 - A Teacher have one and only one streetaddress, a streetaddress can have zero or several teachers
-- A School can ben be in one-or-many cities, a City can only have one yrkesco School (Business rule)
+- A Consult works at one and only one company, a Company can have many Consultants

 ## d)